CleanCut/rusty_engine/README.md

 ### Using Rusty Engine

-Download the asset packs (unless you don't want to use any assets):
+Download the asset packs (unless you don't want to use any assets).
+I can think of 3 easy ways to do this:
-* Clone the `rusty_engine` repository and copy/move the `assets/` directory over to your own project
+1. Clone the `rusty_engine` repository and copy/move the `assets/` directory over to your own project
-* Download a [zip file](https://github.com/CleanCut/rusty_engine/archive/refs/heads/main.zip) or [tarball](https://github.com/CleanCut/rusty_engine/archive/refs/heads/main.tar.gz) of the `rusty_engine` repository, extract it, and copy/move the `assets/` directory over to your own project.
+1. Download a [zip file](https://github.com/CleanCut/rusty_engine/archive/refs/heads/main.zip) or [tarball](https://github.com/CleanCut/rusty_engine/archive/refs/heads/main.tar.gz) of the `rusty_engine` repository, extract it, and copy/move the `assets/` directory over to your own project.
-* On a posix compatible shell, run this command inside your project directory:
+1. On a posix compatible shell, run this command inside your project directory:
 ```shell
 curl -L https://github.com/CleanCut/rusty_engine/archive/refs/heads/main.tar.gz | tar -zxv --strip-components=1 rusty_engine-main/assets
 ```